 - 4.5.15.
 In exceptional circumstances the Accreditation Authority may elect not to have a certification conducted on a system before making an accreditation decision.
-The test to be satisfied in such circumstances is that if the system is not operated immediately it would have a devastating and potentially long lasting effect on the operations of the agency. - 4.5.16.
+The test to be satisfied in such circumstances is that if the system is not operated immediately it would have a devastating and potentially long lasting effect on the operations of the agency.
+This exception MUST be formally recorded and accepted. - 4.5.16.
 Certification MUST occur as soon as possible as this is an essential part of the governance and assurance mechanism.